 The No Molds Required Technology is a very unique plastic fabrication method used to create custom plastic electronic enclosures, boxes, housings, panels, shrouds, trays and other plastic fabricated parts.
 It combines elements of woodworking (tongue and groove), sheet metal (forming/welding (solvent)), and of course, basic plastic fabrication.
 Combine all three industry techniques using additional unique process elements, and you end up with NMR Technology.
 Some would say we bridge a gap between sheet metal fabrication and plastic fabrication.
 Additional advantages of NMR are described throughout the site.

 The process begins by taking in your hand sketches, CAD drawings, or solid models for quotation.
 For quotation purposes, PDF’s with overall dimensions are preferred.
-Once a quote is submitted and a purchase order is sent, we will begin programming your custom plastic enclosures.
+Once a quote is submitted and a purchase order is sent, we will begin CNC programming of your custom plastic enclosure.

 The first step in the NMR plastic fabrication process is CNC Milling.
 We route out the plastic enclosure components in the flat.
 The holes, cutouts, and recesses are applied during the milling process.